Type 99 81 mm mortar: Design

-The differences between the Type 99 and the US 81-mm mortar, M1 are more pronounced.
+The differences between the Type 99 and the US 81-mm mortar, M1 are pronounced.
 The tube length of the Japanese weapon is only about half that of the US mortar 59.5 inches vs 25.5 inches.
 Of much greater significance, however, is the difference in the method of firing.
 Whereas the Type 97 has a fixed firing pin in the base cap, the Type 99 has its firing pin affixed to a camshaft that extends outside the base cap of the mortar.
 This shaft must be struck a sharp blow with a mallet to drive it inward so as to force the firing pin against the primer of the propellant cartridge.
-The primer ignites the propellant charge of the cartridge, which in turn ignites the powder increments attached to the fins.
-The weapon fires with an exceptionally loud report and a pronounced muzzle flash.
-When the firing pin camshaft is struck, the camshaft spring is extended.
-When it snaps back into its original shape, it withdraws the camshaft thus bringing the firing pin down into the base cap in position for the next shot.
-In addition to the different methods of firing, the Japanese weapon also employs a turnbuckle for cross-leveling instead of an adjusting nut and connecting rod, and its recoil mechanism also differs from that of the US piece.
-Finally, the Japanese base plate has only one socket for the base cap knob, and it is not provided with a sighting line.